A-League Men: Logo and branding

+Trophy and Plate

 The A-League has two trophies which are competed for during the season: the Premier's Plate and the A-League Trophy.
 The Premier's Plate is awarded to the A-League Premiers, the regular season winners, and the A-League Trophy is awarded to the A-League Champions, the winner of the Grand Final.
 Both pieces of silverware were designed by Sydney design company D3 Design.
 The A-League Trophy is nicknamed the "Toilet Seat" due to its shape.
 Where as the Premier's Plate follows a traditional trophy design, the A-League Trophy differs.
 In 2005, John O'Neill, FFA CEO commented during the unveiling of the A-League Trophy, "We have a new national league and we feel it is important to re-define the conventional view of a trophy to reflect this".
 Clive Solari of D3 Design explained the trophy's design, saying "We wanted our trophy concept to embody the historical significance of sport in a contemporary design.
 So we looked to history to see how great achievements have been rewarded across all types of games for thousands of years.
 The winners of the world's original sporting competition, the Olympic Games, were presented with a laurel wreath on their heads.
 We used this model as a basis for a unique, cutting-edge design – our trophy is a modern and versatile translation of the wreath.
 The winners can hold it above their heads as a symbol of success".

 Squad formation and salary cap

+For the 2025–26 A-League Men season, an A-League squad: